MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 # [Command line](#tab/cli)

-1. To debug your Teams app in Test Tool, use the command line for JavaScript and TypeScript or C# as follows:
+1. You can use command line for JavaScript and TypeScript or C# to debug your app in Test Tool.
+To get started select the following language:

    # [JavaScript/TypeScript](#tab/clijs)

-   1. Run the following command to install Teams app in Test Tool CLI from `npm`:
+   1. Run the following command to install Teams app Test Tool CLI from `npm`:

       ```cmd
       npm install -g @microsoft/teams-app-test-tool